kaka-ruto/dotfiles/README.md

 # Dotfiles

 Welcome to my world.
 This is a collection of vim, tmux, and zsh configurations.
 Interested in a video walkthrough of the dotfiles?
-Check out my talk, [vim + tmux](https://www.youtube.com/watch?v=5r6yzFEXajQ).
+Check out this talk, [vim + tmux](https://www.youtube.com/watch?v=5r6yzFEXajQ).

+If you want to learn about Vim in general, check out Thoughtbot's Upcase [Learn Vim](https://thoughtbot.com/upcase/vim) tutorial.

-Obviously this setup works for me, a JavaScript developer on macOS, but this particular setup may not work for you.
+Obviously this setup works for me, a mainstream Ruby and part time JavaScript developer on macOS, but this particular setup may not work for you.
 If this particular setup doesn't work for you, please steal ideas from this and if you like, contribute back tips, tricks, and other tidbits via Pull Requests if you like!
 ![A screenshot of the dotfiles setup](screenshot.png)

 ## Contents